-Humankind has been dreaming of travelling to space for a vacation away from earth since a while now.
+Humankind has been dreaming of traveling to space for a vacation away from earth for a while now.
 Previously, we’ve come across initiatives by Golden Spike, Virgin Atlantic and Xcor Lynx that will help us non-astronaut folks take vacation trips to outer space.
-Now, a company in Arctic is busy building a crossover between a space shuttle and an airplane that will enable trips to the heavens and back.
-Spaceport Sweden’s director Karin Nilsdotter thinks this to be a practical endeavor that will also help pull in the crowds to the town of Kiruna where the company is based.
+Now, a company in the Arctic is busy building a crossover between a space shuttle and an airplane that will enable trips to the heavens and back.
+Spaceport Sweden’s director Karin Nilsdotter thinks this to be a practical endeavor that will also help pull in the crowds to the town of Kiruna, where the company is based.

-“We’re working on establishing commercial flights from Sweden to space for tourism and research, and to create a launching pad at the airport,” says Karin, speaking from the Swedish Institute of Space Physics (IRF).
-According to what’s been planned, these trips could last for a whole two hours and will have sub-orbital flights taking passengers 100 kilometres above Earth.
-The experience includes five minutes of weightlessness before the shuttle returns back home.
+“We’re working on establishing commercial flights from Sweden to space for tourism and research and to create a launching pad at the airport,” says Karin, speaking from the Swedish Institute of Space Physics (IRF).
+According to what’s been planned, these trips could last for a whole two hours and will have sub-orbital flights taking passengers 100 kilometers above Earth.
+The experience includes five minutes of weightlessness before the shuttle returns home.